How to Become a Location-Independent Entrepreneur

 • Venmo

 When you have a fully remote business, whether you work individually or have other employees, you need to keep track of everything that happens in your business.
-Keep track of your clients, the results you have, and for this, you need to start experimenting and seeing what process works for you the best since the start.
+Keep track of your clients and results: you need to experiment and see what process has worked for you since the start.

 And you’ll need a process for everything: hiring, making business decisions, choosing new tools, etc. So make sure that when you’re finding out what works best for you, you document everything.
 This will help you define how effective a process is.